Lectures on LHC Physics: Higgs physics

 Including dimension-6 operators the relation between the vacuum expectation value, the Higgs mass and the factor in front of the $|\phi|^4$ term in the potential changes.
 Once we measure the Higgs mass at the LHC, we can compute the trilinear and quadrilinear \underline{Higgs self couplings} by collecting the right powers of $H$ in the Higgs potential, in complete analogy to the Higgs mass above.
 We find

 This gives the Feynman rules

 and

 From this discussion we see that in the Higgs sector the Higgs self couplings as well as the Higgs mass can be computed from the Higgs potential and depend on the operators we take into account.
-As mentioned before, in the Standard Model we use only the dimension-4 operators which appear in the renormalizable Lagrangian and which give us for the Higgs mass and self couplings
+As mentioned before, in the Standard Model we use only the dimension-4 operators which appear in the renormalizable Lagrangian and which give us the Higgs mass and self couplings

 with $v = v_0 = 246$~GeV.
+Given the measured Higgs mass the Higgs self coupling comes out as $\lambda \simeq 1/8$.
 When the Higgs sector becomes more complicated, not the existence but the form of such relations between masses and couplings will change.
 With this information we could now start computing Higgs observables at the LHC, but let us first see what else we can say about the Higgs potential from a theoretical point of view.

+The Higgs self couplings computed in Eq.\eqref{eq:higgs_selfcoup} are structurally different from their dimension-4 counter parts in that their higher dimensional modifications are momentum dependent.
+They are proportional to $f_1$, which means they arise from the operator $\ope_1$ shown in Eq.\eqref{eq:higgs_o1}.
+For large momenta such terms will cause problems, because the momentum in the numerator can exceed the suppression $1/\Lambda$.
+In our derivation part of this operator is absorbed into a \underline{wave function renormalization}, ensuring the appropriate kinetic term of the Higgs scalar dictated by the definition of outgoing states in an interacting field theory.
+The question is if we can define a wave function renormalization which also removes the momentum dependent terms for the Higgs self couplings.
+If $\hat{H}$ is the original Higgs field as part of $\phi$ we can relate it to the physical Higgs field $H$ using the generally parameterization

+The powers of $v$ and $\Lambda$ are chosen such that all additional terms are related to a dimension-6 operator ($1/\Lambda^2$) but the $a_j$ have no mass dimension.
+Unlike for our first attempt we now include powers of the Higgs field in the wave function renormalization.
+Even higher terms in $\hat{H}$ would be allowed, but it will turn out that we do not need them.
+The canonically normalized kinetic term for the real scalar field $H$ is

+Terms of higher mass dimension or including higher powers of $\hat{H}$ will only appear once we go to dimension-8 operators.
+This general form based on Eq.\eqref{eq:higgs_wfnew1} we should use to remove all contributions from the dimension-6 operator $\ope_1$ to the kinetic term of the Higgs field $\hat{H}$